-Of course, there are people who eschew the costs charged by licensed aestheticians and practice their own form of physical exfoliation by shaving at home with a regular razor.
+Of course, some people eschew the costs charged by licensed aestheticians and practice their form of physical exfoliation by shaving at home with a regular razor.
 Although skipping the office of a plastic surgeon and the plastic surgeon’s prices to use an average razor or a Tinkle razor at home to shave your face with extra virgin olive oil would be a lot cheaper, experts advise that the DIY process may not be as effective.

 Dermaplaning Before and After Care